ModelEarth/comparison/dev/antariksh/README.md

 Dynamic pathways of environmental impact" is going out of the container
 - works perfect, can you add one more button for the user to download the sankey flow network as png and svg?

+## Prompt 11:
+beneath the sakey chart, i want to add a Topographic Impact Cartogram comparison section.

+A Topographic Impact Cartogram turns each country into a 3D terrain-like tile whose height and shape distort according to environmental impact, trade volume, or both.
+How it works
+* Base map: Normal geographic boundaries, kept recognizable.
+* Extrusion height:
+   * Higher = more environmental impact (CO₂, water, land stress).
+   * You can toggle modes (Impact Mode, Volume Mode, Composite Mode).
+* Topographic rings/contours:
+   * Like elevation rings on a real topographic map, but each ring reflects a threshold of impact or trade.
+* Heat tinting:
+   * Cool colors = low impact
+   * Warm colors (amber → red) = high impact
+   * Soft glows can be added for aesthetic.
+* Dynamic flow lines:
+   * Thin curved lines between countries (export/import flows).
+   * Lines bend more around high “mountains,” showing geopolitical friction visually.
+Interaction
+* Hover a country → highlight ridge lines + show a mini tooltip:

+Country: Germany
+Impact Elevation: High (78)
+CO₂: 1120
+Water Use: 540
+Trade Volume: 920
+Toggle View:
+Topography = Impact
+Topography = Trade
+Topography = Combined Score
+it should be in sync with the countries that the user has selected and with the criteria user wants to select as the environmental factor.

+refer the image for UI, I want these charts to be 3d. use ur best creativity and make sure it looks ultra realistic and new age modern sleek styled.
+Also, feel free to use any additional external components.

 ## What this experiment achieved